LinshenLiu622/EMC2/README.md

 These commands will generate .pkl info files based on the specified scenes.

 The construction methods for the three subsets (e.g., `VEE_dataset.txt`, `APE_dataset.txt`, and `LPE_dataset.txt`) are detailed in the EMC2 paper.
-For access to the corresponding `.txt` files, feel free to reach out via email: lliu148@jh.edu.
+For access to these files, feel free to reach out via email.

 <!-- You can later load them by updating the dataset INFO_PATH in the config file accordingly. -->